Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings: Abstract

 \section{Abstract}

-This work focuses on an observed limitation of text encoders: embeddings may not be able to recognize fine-grained entities or events within the semantics, resulting in failed dense retrieval on even simple cases.
-To examine such behaviors, we first introduce a new evaluation dataset in Chinese, named CapRetrieval, whose passages are image captions, and queries are phrases inquiring entities or events in various forms.
-Zero-shot evaluation suggests that encoders may fail on these fine-grained matching, regardless of training sources or model sizes.
-Aiming for enhancement, we proceed to finetune encoders with our proposed data generation strategies, which obtains the best performance on CapRetrieval.
-Within this process, we further identify an issue of \emph{granularity dilemma}, a challenge for embeddings to express fine-grained salience while aligning with overall semantics.
+This work stems from an observed limitation of text encoders: embeddings may not be able to recognize fine-grained entities or events within encoded semantics, resulting in failed retrieval even in simple cases.
+To examine such behaviors, we first introduce a new evaluation dataset, CapRetrieval, in which passages are image captions and queries are phrases targeting entity or event concepts in diverse forms.
+Zero-shot evaluation suggests that encoders often struggle with these fine-grained matching, regardless of training sources or model size.
+Aiming for enhancement, we proceed to finetune encoders with our proposed data generation strategies, enabling a small 0.1B encoder to outperform the state-of-the-art 7B model.
+Within this process, we further uncover the \emph{granularity dilemma}, a challenge for embeddings to capture fine-grained salience while aligning with overall semantics.
 Our dataset, code and models in this work are publicly released at \url{https://github.com/lxucs/CapRetrieval}.